Generalized cohomology theories for algebraic stacks: Introduction

 The definition of the motivic cohomology spectrum is even less obvious.
 Indeed, even for schemes the construction is highly nontrivial as Voevodsky's theory of finite correspondences, for example, hinges on the intersection theory of relative cycles, which is delicate over general bases \cite{CisinskiDegliseBook}.
 Recently, Hoyois \cite{HoyoisFramedLoc} has given a definition of the Spitzweck motivic cohomology spectrum \cite{Spitzweck} that relies on the much more robust theory of \emph{framed} correspondences introduced in \cite{EHKSY}.
 In \ssecref{ssec:coh/Z}, we sketch an extension of this construction to stacks, although we do not undertake a full investigation of the theory of framed correspondences between stacks here.

 In \secref{sec:fix} we prove \thmref{thm:intro/conc}.
 In fact, we prove the statement more generally for $T$ any split torus over a connected noetherian affine base.
-Although our formulation (and proof) of this result is most directly inspired by \cite{ThomasonLefschetz}, such localization theorems are ubiquitous in the setting of equivariant cohomology: see also \cite{EdidinGrahamLocalization,Borel,SegalK}.
+Although our formulation (and proof) of this result is closest to \cite{ThomasonLefschetz}, such localization theorems are ubiquitous in the setting of equivariant cohomology: see also \cite{EdidinGrahamLocalization,Borel,SegalK}.

 \secref{sec:lim} deals with the lisse-extended variant of the stable motivic homotopy category, and explains how this recovers many previous constructions in the literature.
-We first show in \ssecref{ssec:Borel} that lisse-extended cohomology theories of quotient stacks can be computed by the Borel construction.
-The comparison of \thmref{thm:intro/Bor} is then deduced in \ssecref{ssec:lim/equiv}.
+We first show in \ssecref{ssec:Borel} that lisse-extended cohomology theories of quotient stacks can be computed by the Borel construction.\footnote{ Note added in final revision: A much more thorough version of this comparison is carried out in our subsequent paper \cite{equilisse}. } The comparison of \thmref{thm:intro/Bor} is then deduced in \ssecref{ssec:lim/equiv}.
 In \ssecref{ssec:lim/kan} we show that in many cases the lisse-extended stable motivic homotopy category can be computed by a Kan extension (\corref{cor:Chowdhury}).
 Finally in Subsect.~\ref{ssec:lim/mhtp} and \ref{ssec:lim/exh} we show that the lisse-extended motivic homotopy type recovers previous constructions of motives of stacks due to To\"en \cite{ToenMotive}, Choudhury \cite{Choudhury}, Richarz--Scholbach \cite{RicharzScholbach}, Hoskins--Pepin Lehalleur \cite{HoskinsPepinLehalleur}, and Choudhury--Deshmukh--Hogadi \cite{ChoudhuryDeshmukhHogadi}, whenever the latter are defined.